 4-Way Coordination vs. Drumming Patterns

-4-Way Coordination is a book that aims to develop the drummer’s independence on the drum-set in a manner very similar to how Stick Control aims to develop the drummer’s technical facility on the snare drum.
+4-Way Coordination by Marvin Dahlgren and Elliot Fine is a book that aims to develop the drummer’s independence on the drum-set in a manner very similar to how Stick Control aims to develop the drummer’s technical facility on the snare drum.
 Like Stick Control, it presents drumming patterns of various kinds that are plugged into various two-measure rhythmic grids, so that each pattern can be repeated indefinitely in order to gain mastery.
 And, like Stick Control, the particular patterns don’t seem to be intended to be applied directly to music-making, but rather to develop a generalized technical facility.